-This desert in the central part of Iran, is one of the most mysterious Iran deserts.
+This desert in the central part of Iran is one of the most mysterious Iran deserts.
 Local people believe that the region is governed by devil spirits and so, it is cursed.
-In fact, this is a kind of explanation for the strange disappearances that have happened through time.
-Many travelers never returned from this wide emptiness which has caused a great fear among people and made the desert to be called the “Bermuda triangle of Iran”.
-There are also strange voices which are really horrifying both for the locals and travelers.
+In fact, this is a kind of explanation for the strange disappearances that have happened over time.
+Many travelers never returned from this wide emptiness which has caused great fear among people and made the desert to be called the “Bermuda triangle of Iran”.
+There are also strange voices that are really horrifying both for the locals and travelers.
 For many years, no one dared to travel to the region and find out about its mystery!

 If you are still interested in experiencing some adventure here, do not go alone, you must travel in a group and pack food, water, petrol and the highest level of equipment for at least 15 days!
 Do not forget your map.
 Wish you an awesome adventure!